 Online Linguistic Support

-If you will be using French, German, Italian or Spanish as the main language of your traineeship activities (in other words, if you are undertaking the traineeship as part of your current studies in one of these languages, even if you will be teaching English), you will be required to take an online language assessment before you go on Erasmus, unless you are a native speaker of the relevant continental language.
+If you will be using French, German, Italian, or Spanish as the main language of your traineeship activities (in other words, if you are undertaking the traineeship as part of your current studies in one of these languages, even if you will be teaching English), you should take an online language assessment before you go on Erasmus+, unless you are a native speaker of the relevant continental language.

-An invitation will be sent to you by e-mail from @erasmusplusols.eu so please make sure you don’t overlook it or that it doesn’t get lost in your junk mail.
-Please check the deadline for taking the test and make sure you adhere to it.
 You will receive a grade according to the Common European Framework of Reference for Languages.
 The result cannot be used to prevent you taking part in Erasmus, but if you do not do well, it might be an indication that you need to work on your language skills to bring them up to the required level.
-Having completed the assessment, you may be given access to a free online language course.
-It is highly recommended that you follow this course as a linguistic preparation for your studies abroad.
-You will be required to take a further linguistic assessment at the end of your studies.
-See the OLS website.
+Having completed the assessment, you can avail of free online language courses.
+It is highly recommended that you follow such courses as a linguistic preparation for your studies abroad.
+Please to to the EU Academy website to access the placement tests and courses.

-You will need to sign the Grant Agreement, and return acopy to the International Affairs Office, while keeping a copy for your own records.
-If we don't receive the signed copy from you before you begin your traineeship, you will not receive the Erasmus grant.
+You will need to sign the Grant Agreement, and return a copy to the International Office, while keeping a copy for your own records.
+If we don't receive a signed copy from you before you begin your traineeship, you will not receive the Erasmus+ grant.

 What else will I need to do?

-- When you receive your Erasmus grant, please be sure to complete the Traineeships Grant Acknowledgement Form and return it to the International Affairs Office.
+- When you receive your Erasmus grant, please be sure to complete the Traineeship Grant Acknowledgment Form 2022/23 and return it to the International Office.
 Please ensure that you enter the correct grant amount on the form, and check your bank account if you are unsure.
 Please use this form only if you are a student on a work placement/internship!
 If you are studying at a university abroad, then you should go to the Latest News page (see menu on left), where you will find the grant acknowledgement form for students on study visits.

 - Also at the end of your traineeship, you will receive a request by e-mail for an online report, the EU survey.
 You should make sure to complete this, otherwise you cannot receive the final grant instalment.